 How To Create Your Own Prompt Library?

-For this purpose we use free PI Prompts Chrome Extension.
+For this purpose we use the free PI Prompts Chrome Extension.
 This very simple tool could save and sync your prompts across your devices.
 It appears on the right hand side of ChatGPT and has a very intuitive interface.
+Find an illustrated guide how to use it.

 What Are The Best Prompt Engineering Books?